linhchu-3/PD_metacell_network/README.md

 ---

-### 6. Key Driver Analysis

-Scripts for identifying key regulatory genes and candidate disease drivers.

-*(Additional documentation to be added.)*

----

 ## Input Data

 The workflow expects preprocessed snRNA-seq datasets generated using the published preprocessing pipeline and derived from the following studies.
 The input folder contains the data required to run the pipeline for our discovery cohort.